 Polish Cold Beet Soup (Chłodnik) is a variation of red borscht that’s served cold during hot summer months.
 Its sweet/sour flavor is refreshing and its rich pink color makes it as pretty as it is delicious.

 As we walked around Warsaw’s Old Town after enjoying our meal, I couldn’t help but think about making my own version of this soup once we got back home.
-But before I get to the recipe, here are a few photos I snapped from our trip…
+Scroll down a bit for photos from our trip!

-And one other thing I want to mention; I know the addition of sauerkraut or kosher dill pickle juice sounds weird, but just go with it.
+And one other thing I want to mention.
+I know the addition of sauerkraut or kosher dill pickle juice sounds weird, but just go with it.
 It perks up the other flavors like nothing else and IMHO, maybe even makes the soup.
+(Side Note: You might also want to try Polish Dill Pickle Soup!)

 This one is definitely a must-try before the weather turns cooler!
 I hope you enjoy it as much as I did.